ARISE-Initiative/robomimic/docs/modules/dataset.md

 # SequenceDataset

-The `robomimic.utils.dataset.SequenceDataset` class extends PyTorch's default `torch.utils.data.Dataset` to interface with our demonstration [datasets](../introduction/datasets.html).
+The `robomimic.utils.dataset.SequenceDataset` class extends PyTorch's default `torch.utils.data.Dataset` to interface with our demonstration [datasets](../datasets/overview.html).
 The class supports accessing demonstration sub-sequences (as opposed to individual states) by index and both on-demand fetching and in-memory caching.
 This page walks through the key concepts of the `SequenceDataset` interface.
-Please refer to the official PyTorch [documentation](https://pytorch.org/docs/stable/data.html) and a short [example](../introduction/examples.html#train-loop-example) on how to use the `Dataset` and `DataLoader` interfaces to build a training pipeline.
-Also, please see the [released datasets section](../introduction/results.html#downloading-released-datasets) for guidance on downloading datasets that work out of the box with the repository.
+Please refer to the official PyTorch [documentation](https://pytorch.org/docs/stable/data.html) and a short [example](https://github.com/ARISE-Initiative/robomimic/blob/master/examples/simple_train_loop.py) on how to use the `Dataset` and `DataLoader` interfaces to build a training pipeline.

 Here is a sample dataset object: